kataw/kataw/README.md

 You can use `kataw.shouldIgnoreNextNode(node);` to verify if the node should be ignored.

+## ESNext

+`Stage 3` proposals can be parsed if the `next` options are enabled.

+`Stage 1` and `stage 2` proposals are not supported because the specs drafts are changing all the time.

 ## Type annotations

 Kataw has it's own type system that is an improvement over `Typescript` and `Flow`, and it conform to the `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

-As everything else - it's developed for high performance.
+As everything else - it's developed for high performance and it consumes less memory than `Typescript` and `Flow`.

 It allows you to parse syntax like `function x(y: string, z: number): string | number {}` and other similiar syntax.